Saturday the 4th of March 2023

 Bio.
 Levannah has been practising witchcraft for over thirty years.
 She grew up in a coastal village on the island of Anglesey and the sea has been at the heart of her magical practice ever since she can remember.
 She works with like-minded witches in Devon and has taught workshops and classes in witchcraft for many years.
 She was one of the founders of the Pagan Phoenix conference.
 She is an artist, writer, and filmmaker.

 Ronald Hutton – Queens of the Wild

-In this talk Ronald will explore the history of deity-like figures in Europe, and how hags, witches, the fairy queen, and the Green Man all came to be, and how they changed over the centuries.
-He looks closely at four main figures, Mother Earth, the Fairy Queen, the Mistress of the Night, and the Old Woman of Gaelic tradition, and challenges decades of debate around the female figures who have long been thought versions of pre-Christian goddesses.
+In this talk, Ronald explored the history of deity-like figures in Europe, how hags, witches, the fairy queen, and the Green Man all came to be, and how they changed over the centuries.
+He looked closely at four main figures, Mother Earth, the Fairy Queen, the Mistress of the Night, and the Old Woman of Gaelic tradition, and challenges decades of debate around the female figures who have long been thought versions of pre-Christian goddesses.

 Bio.
 Ronald is the senior Professor of History at Bristol University and a leading authority on the British Isles in the sixteenth and seventeenth centuries, on ancient and medieval paganism and magic, and on the global context of witchcraft beliefs.
 He is the author of seventeen books.
 In June 2022 Gresham College, London’s oldest Higher Education Institution announced his appointment of as Gresham Professor of Divinity.

 About Pagan Phoenix Southwest CIC